The Republican Future Is Retrofuturism

 I empathize with the question because after all, conservatives aren’t promising “free” healthcare, housing, university, etc. in the name of “compassion” and “equality.”

 Conservatives tend to focus on why “free” is bad and suggest tax cuts and deregulation are better, which isn’t particularly persuasive to people who don’t pay taxes nor own much.

-We need to offer our own concrete conservative vision for the future that young people can grasp onto and fight for.
+Conservatives need to offer a concrete vision for the future that young people can grasp onto and fight for.